Laptop-Salad/Frendnary/Docs/Pseudocode.md

   Display type of notice
 ```

 There will be a base controller/view that will know all the types of notices that can be displayed.
+These are different from custom notices, where each view will deal with it differently.

+### Types of Notifications
+* Logged in successfully

 ## Home "/" [GET]